adametry/gulp-eslint/README.md

 Format all linted files once.
 This should be used in the stream after piping through `eslint`; otherwise, this will find no ESLint results to format.

 The `formatter` argument may be a `String`, `Function`, or `undefined`.
-As a `String`, a formatter module by that name or path will be resolved as a module, relative to `process.cwd()`, or as one of the [eslint-provided formatters](https://github.com/eslint/eslint/tree/master/lib/formatters).
+As a `String`, a formatter module by that name or path will be resolved as a module, relative to `process.cwd()`, or as one of the [ESLint-provided formatters](https://github.com/eslint/eslint/tree/master/lib/formatters).
 If `undefined`, the eslint “stylish” formatter will be resolved.
 A `Function` will be called with an `Array` of file linting results to format.

 ```javascript
 // use the default "stylish" ESLint formatter